 States Where You Must Keep or Replace Bumpers

-If your vehicle was originally designed without bumpers, these states will allow you to drive it.
-But any car that had bumpers (front and/or rear) when it left the factory must keep them or replace them with an equivalent that meets safety standards.
+If your vehicle was originally designed without bumpers, the following states will allow you to drive it.
+However, any car that had bumpers (front and/or rear) when it left the factory must keep them or replace them with an equivalent that meets safety standards.
 Check the links below for specific provisions in your state.

 States With No Specific Bumper Requirements